KIPAC/BootCamp/docs/chrome_os_setup.md

 (The lines that start with '#' are comments.)

+Alternatively, you can run

+    conda env create -f kipac-env.yaml
+	conda activate kipac

+to create and activate an environment named `kipac` that has been prepared in advance.

+Note that you will need to run

+    conda activate kipac

+each time you begin a new session (i.e., open a terminal).

 ### Running a notebook

 If you want to start a notebook you can then do: